Koj-Kyo/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Thu Oct 16 2025
+Last update on Fri Oct 17 2025

-**77 day before 2026 ⏱** days before new years
+**76 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️